Biography

 Dylan concentrates his practice in disputes involving real estate, land use, environmental issues, and administrative law.

-Dylan has extensive experience practicing in federal and state courts, including the Massachusetts federal courts, the state’s Land Court and superior courts, and the Massachusetts Court of Appeals and Supreme Judicial Court.
+Dylan has extensive experience practicing in federal and state courts, including the Massachusetts federal courts, the state’s Land Court and Superior Court, and the Massachusetts Court of Appeals and Supreme Judicial Court.
 Dylan has participated in four landmark environmental cases before the Supreme Judicial Court: Bank v.
 Thermo Elemental, 451 Mass.
 638 (2008), Moot v.
 Golledge, 448 Mass.
 340 (2007), Kain v.
 Department of Environmental Protection, 474 Mass.
 278 (2016), and most recently Armstrong v.
 Secretary of Energy and Environmental Affairs 490 Mass.
 243 (2022).

 Education